JonKragskow/nimbus_splash/docs/source/installation.rst

 To install ``splash``, you will need to create a ``conda`` environment.
 This contains a sandboxed installation of ``python`` that is separate from the system version, so if anything bad happens you can just delete the environment and start again without affecting anything.
-You will then install ``splash`` to this environment.
+You will then install ``splash`` in this environment.

 Enabling Anaconda
 ^^^^^^^^^^^^^^^^^